Accountability and delegation

 The RCN is aware that support workers have a huge range of titles, and therefore in the film and leaflets the term ‘health care assistant’ is used generally to encompass all titles.

-Accountability and delegation: what you need to know (PDF 478KB).
 Whether you are a nurse, student, health care assistant (HCA) or assistant practitioner (AP), the principles of both delegation and accountability will be important to you and your patients.
-This booklet outlines the key issues so that you have a clear understanding of accountability in practice, wherever you work.
+The accountability and delegation leaflet and checklist have been streamlined into one A7 pocket guide: Accountability and delegation: a guide for the nursing team (PDF)

 Accountability, responsibility and team work